Florida International University College of Law

 FIU College of Law has an extensive international library and a dedicated team of librarians committed to providing a high level of service to the students and faculty of the College of Law.
 With over 220,000 volumes and volume equivalents, the core collection is composed of US federal and state legal materials, publications related to foreign and international law, and a rapidly growing collection of Latin American legal materials.

-Marisol Floren serves as the college’s foreign and international law librarian and will work closely with LLM students.
-Her undergraduate degree is from the Universidad de Navarra (Spain), and she holds an MLS from the University of Texas and a PhD in library and international science from the University of Illinois.
+Marisol Floren-Romero is the Assistant Director for Library Services, & Foreign and International Law Librarian and works closely with LLM students.
+Her undergraduate degree is from the Universidad de Navarra (Spain), and she holds an MLS from the University of Texas and a PhD in library and information science from the University of Illinois.

 LLM Programs/Areas of Specialization